CambelFatih/patikarestful/README.md

-# MyWebApi Project
+# ProductManagerAPI Project

 ## Overview
-`MyWebApi` is a RESTful API designed to manage CRUD operations related to products.
-This API supports primary functions such as listing products, accessing a specific product, adding a new product, updating a product, and deleting a product.
+`ProductManagerAPI` is a RESTful API developed to facilitate CRUD operations pertaining to products.
+The API efficiently handles tasks such as listing, accessing, adding, updating, and deleting products.

 ## Features

 ### 1. CRUD Operations
-- **List All Products**: Lists all products.
+- **List All Products**: Fetches a comprehensive list of all products.
-- **Get a Specific Product**: Retrieves a product with a specific ID.
+- **Get a Specific Product**: Retrieves detailed information about a product identified by its ID.
-- **Create a Product**: Adds a new product.
+- **Create a Product**: Incorporates a new product entry into the system.
-- **Update a Product**: Updates an existing product.
+- **Update a Product**: Modifies the details of an existing product.
-- **Delete a Product**: Deletes an existing product.
+- **Delete a Product**: Removes a product from the system based on its ID.

 ### 2. Product Filtering
-Users can list specific products by filtering according to the product name.
+Provides users with the functionality to display products based on specific filtering criteria, primarily the product name.

 ### 3. Error Handling
-To ensure robustness and clarity for API users, the `MyWebApi` project employs the `ErrorHandlingMiddleware` for systematic error handling.
-This middleware captures unhandled exceptions as they propagate through the application pipeline.
-Based on the nature of the exception, an appropriate HTTP status code, ranging from 400 Bad Request to 500 Internal Server Error, is determined.
-The client then receives a structured JSON response, comprised of this status code and a descriptive error message.
-This design promotes consistent, informative feedback across all endpoints, regardless of the encountered issue.
+`ProductManagerAPI` ensures robust error feedback through the integration of the `ErrorHandlingMiddleware`.
+This middleware adeptly intercepts unhandled exceptions during request processing.
+Depending on the exception type, the system decides upon an apt HTTP status code, be it 400 Bad Request or 500 Internal Server Error, and subsequently furnishes the client with a systematically structured JSON response detailing the status code and a pertinent error message.

 ### 4. Swagger Integration
-Integration with Swagger for API documentation and testing.
+The API supports integration with Swagger, paving the way for streamlined API documentation and testing.

 ## Technical Details

 ### Dependencies
-- **MyWebApi.Repositories**: Used to manage database operations related to products.
+- **ProductManagerAPI.Repositories**: A repository management module that oversees database operations related to products.
-- **MyWebApi.Models**: Defines model structures that the API will use.
+- **ProductManagerAPI.Models**: This module offers defined model structures that the API harnesses.
-- **Newtonsoft.Json**: Used for JSON operations.
+- **Newtonsoft.Json**: A tool for efficient JSON-related operations.
-- **Swashbuckle.AspNetCore**: Provides Swagger integration for API documentation.
+- **Swashbuckle.AspNetCore**: Ensures seamless Swagger integration for enhanced API documentation.

-## Error Handling in MyWebApi Project

-In the `MyWebApi` project, error handling is a critical aspect to ensure that our API users receive meaningful feedback when unexpected scenarios occur.
-By implementing custom middleware to catch these exceptions, the system guarantees a consistent and descriptive response format for any errors.

 ### Middleware

 #### ErrorHandlingMiddleware
-The `ErrorHandlingMiddleware` is a custom middleware dedicated to capturing and processing unhandled exceptions.
-Here's how it works:
+Central to `ProductManagerAPI's` resilience is its `ErrorHandlingMiddleware`, a custom middleware dedicated to capturing and effectively processing unhandled exceptions.
+The workflow entails:

-1. **Exception Catching**: As the request travels through the middleware pipeline, any unhandled exceptions are caught by `ErrorHandlingMiddleware`.
+1. **Exception Catching**: Captures any unhandled exceptions arising in the middleware pipeline.

-2. **Determining HTTP Status Code**: The type of exception thrown determines the HTTP status code of the response.
-For instance, an `ArgumentException` translates to a 400 Bad Request, whereas a generic unhandled exception would result in a 500 Internal Server Error.
+2. **Determining HTTP Status Code**: Matches the exception type to a corresponding HTTP status code.
+For instance, an `ArgumentException` would yield a 400 Bad Request.

-3. **Formatting the Response**: The error response is structured using the `ApiResponse` model.
-This ensures that the API's error responses are consistent, containing an HTTP status code and an error message extracted from the exception.
+3. **Response Structuring**: Utilizes the `ApiResponse` model to mold the error response, ensuring standardized feedback that incorporates the HTTP status code and an elucidative error message.

-4. **Returning the Error Response**: The error details are serialized to JSON and sent back to the client.
+4. **Error Response Dispatch**: The crafted error details undergo JSON serialization before being dispatched to the client.

-This middleware ensures that our API is resilient and communicates effectively with clients, even when things go wrong.

 ### Routes
-- `GET /api/products`: Lists all products.
+- `GET /api/products`: Displays all products.
-- `GET /api/products/{id}`: Retrieves a product with a specific ID.
+- `GET /api/products/{id}`: Extracts information about a product using its ID.
-- `POST /api/products`: Adds a new product.
+- `POST /api/products`: Introduces a new product.
-- `PUT /api/products/{id}`: Updates an existing product.
+- `PUT /api/products/{id}`: Updates details of an already listed product.
-- `DELETE /api/products/{id}`: Deletes an existing product.
+- `DELETE /api/products/{id}`: Erases a specific product based on its ID.
-- `GET /api/products/filter?name={name}`: Filters products by name.
+- `GET /api/products/filter?name={name}`: Enables product filtration based on name.